-These consolidated financial statements have been prepared under the historical cost convention, except for the revaluation of derivative financial instruments, short-term investments and the contingent liability.
+These consolidated financial statements have been prepared under the historical cost convention, except for the revaluation of derivative financial instruments and short-term investments.

 Consolidation

 These consolidated financial statements include the accounts of the company and its domestic and foreign subsidiaries.
 Intercompany accounts and transactions have been eliminated.